Wenhui1008/Wenhui.github.io/_portfolio/portfolio-1.md

   atomic systems without too much computation."
   -- **Paul Dirac**, [Quantum mechanics of many-electron systems](https://royalsocietypublishing.org/doi/10.1098/rspa.1929.0094) (1929)

-**The electronic structure of materials can yield insights into many of the electrical, optical, and mechanical properties of materials.
-Real-world materials, such as nanosparticals, electronic devices, Alloys need to simulate very large (millions of atoms) systems.**

 * Why Orbital Free Density Functional Theory (OF-DFT)
   * It can simulate millons atom with 1 CPU
   * 100+ millions of atoms by parallel computing